 BETA focuses on texts written in Castilian, but also includes materials of cultural interest in dialectos afines: Leonese, Navarro, Aragonese, and Mozarabic, as well as aljamiado materials in Hebrew or Arabic script in any of these dialects.
 We define "cultural interest" broadly: all non-notarial texts dealing with any subject matter whatsoever—e.g., history, law, science, agriculture, theology, philosophy—as well as imaginative prose and poetry.

-Antonio Cortijo Ocaña, University of California, Santa Barbara
+Antonio Cortijo Ocaña, University of California, Santa Barbara, CV

-Óscar Perea Rodríguez, University of California, Riverside, CV
+Óscar Perea Rodríguez, University of California, Berkeley, CV

 Preferred citation form

 Because BETA and its sister bibliographies attempt to identify specific works, manuscripts, printed editions, and individuals (authors, translators, copyists, printers, owners, address…), we recommend that scholarly works cite their identification numbers in order, for example, to differentiate unambiguously between Íñigo López de Mendoza, 1st marquess of Santillana (bioid 1031) and his grandson and homonym, Íñigo López de Mendoza y Luna, 3d marquess of Santillana and 2d duke of the Infantado (bioid 3034).

 The preferred citation forms are as follows: